If job skills are the currency of work, business results seal the deal.

 But the business result alone isn’t enough.
 The 24-13 final football score is the result, but it doesn’t tell the tale of the game.
 The ebbs and flows.
 The mistakes overcome.
 The dramatic finish.
 Make no mistake: getting interviews — and jobs — is about the tale you tell.
 A story backed by the business result fact, but a story nonetheless.

 So how do you tell the tale in the very small space provided on a resume?
-You provide context around the result.
+You provide results oriented context around the result.

-Context is under appreciated, but it is important for the following reasons:
+Context in a results-oriented resume is under appreciated, but it is important for the following reasons:

 - Context gets you into the right discussion faster with fewer qualifying questions